 Fossil fuels represent the largest sources of CO2 in the chemical industry because chemistry requires energy.
 To split naphtha into olefins and aromatics for further processing, BASF’s steam crackers need to reach a temperature of 850°C. Until now, the cracker’s furnaces have been fossil-fired, meaning they are operated with natural gas.

-If we could operate these crackers with renewable electricity instead, this would reduce the CO2 emissions by up to 90 percent.
+If we could operate these crackers with electricity from renewable sources instead, this would reduce the CO2 emissions by 100 percent during the heating process.

 The chemical industry needs large quantities of hydrogen.
 For instance, BASF uses it as a reactant for ammonia synthesis.
 Because hydrogen is indispensable for carrying and storing energy in numerous sustainable future applications, it will continue to grow in importance.